dglassbrenner1/dglassbrenner1/README.md

 # Hi, I'm Donna Glassbrenner 👋

-I am a mathematician and statistician with deep expertise in quantitative methods, transitioning into the data science field to leverage my skills in solving real-world problems through data.
+I am a data scientist grounded in mathematics and statistics, with extensive expertise in extracting actionable insights and quantifying uncertainty.
+My rigorous analytical approach enables me to tailor solutions that meet specific objectives while accommodating the challenges of messy and imperfect data.

 ---